bitcoinhodler/glacier-psbt/README.md

   private keys, ensuring change addresses are entirely under our control.

+# Process 2: Display balances of all Glacier addresses

+*Use case: obvious*

+## Discussion

+Since each Glacier address is in its own wallet, it is not simple or obvious, via either GUI or CLI, how to view the balances.

+Since the addresses are watch-only, `getwalletinfo` shows 0.

-# Process 2: Constructing an unsigned PSBT using online node
+# Process 3: Constructing an unsigned PSBT using online node

 *Use case: user wishes to withdraw bitcoins from cold storage.*